Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Analytic locking in the solvable limit

-We begin with the limit $\delta=t_3$, where one of the two intercell channels vanishes and the non-Bloch problem becomes analytically tractable.
-In this limit, the EP-constrained manifolds, the PBC point-gap transition boundary, and the OBC real-line-gap transition boundary can all be obtained, making the locking mechanism transparent.
+We first consider the analytically tractable limit $\delta=t_3$, where one of the two staggered intercell hopping channels vanishes.
+In this limit, the EP-constrained manifolds, the PBC point-gap winding-transition boundary, and the OBC non-Bloch bulk real-line-gap-transition boundary can all be obtained in closed form.
+This makes the path-dependent locking mechanism particularly transparent.

 For $\delta=t_3$, the Bloch off-diagonal elements reduce to